DataFire/Integrations/integrations/generated/vocadb/README.md

 * input `object`
   * id **required** `integer`: ID of the user whose followed artists are to be browsed.
   * query `string`: Artist name query (optional).
+  * tagId `array`: Filter by tag Id (optional).
+This filter can be specified multiple times.
   * artistType `string` (values: Unknown, Circle, Label, Producer, Animator, Illustrator, Lyricist, Vocaloid, UTAU, CeVIO, OtherVoiceSynthesizer, OtherVocalist, OtherGroup, OtherIndividual, Utaite, Band, Vocalist, Character): Filter by artist type.
   * start `integer`: First item to be retrieved (optional, defaults to 0).
   * maxResults `integer`: Maximum number of results to be loaded (optional, defaults to 10, maximum of 50).